xiawenwen49/xiawenwen49.github.io/_pages/about.md

 Welcome!
 My name is Wenwen Xia, I'm currently a Lecture at Soochow University.
 I obtained my Ph.D. degree at Shanghai Jiao Tong University (SJTU), Bachelor's degree at Wuhan University, and was a a visiting Ph.D. student at Singapore Management Univeristy (SMU) where I worked with [Prof. Yuchen Li](https://yuchenli.net/).
 Previously, I spent one year at Microsoft Research Asia (Shanghai) as a research intern.
-I was a senior machine learning engineer at Ant Group utile Dec.
+I was a senior machine learning engineer at Ant Group until Dec.
 2024.

 I work on graph-related learning methods (e.g., graph neural neworks), graph algorithms, large language models, and so on.